LukeEcomod/SOCFramework/README.md

 Copy *y07_subroutine.so* and *yassofortran.so* to SOCFramework.

-## Create Python virtual environment for LukeWeather
+## Install LukeWeather
-To create Python virtual environment (in current directory) type in terminal[^venv]:
+First, to create Python virtual environment type in terminal[^venv]:

 	python -m venv lukeweather

 In LukeWeather directory you should see *setup.py* file.
-See *README_setup* file for details to install LukeWeather to *lukeweather* virtual environment.
+See [LukeWeather](https://github.com/LukeEcomod/LukeWeather) * and [README_setup](https://github.com/LukeEcomod/LukeWeather/README_setup.md) file for details to install LukeWeather to *lukeweather* virtual environment.
 In short activate first the virtual enviroment.
 On Linux or Mac type: